Titus Aurelius Fulvius Boionius Arrius Antoninus

-When Empress Faustina the Elder died in 141 CE, the Senate made her one of the gods, built a temple and games.
+When Empress Faustina the Elder died in 141 CE, the Senate made her one of the gods and built a temple and games.
 Antoninus then decided to expand the alimony fund (alimenta for girls) introduced under Trajan, which was to improve the population of the Empire.
 This fund was then called puellae Faustinianae.
 The emperor was generous also during cataclysms.
 Rome has always rushed to help cities and lands hit by natural disasters.
-There were a lot of them during the reign of Antoninus: earthquakes in Asia Minor and Rhodes, fires in Rome, Antioch, Carthage, or the flood of the Tiber.
+There were a lot of them during the reign of Antoninus: earthquakes in Asia Minor and Rhodes, fires in Rome, Antioch, Carthage, and the flood of the Tiber.

 During the reign of Antoninus Pius, the position of the Greek elite in the empire grew.
 Two Athenians, Lucius Stacjus Quadratus and Herodes Atticus became consuls in 142 CE.
-In 143 CE retor Elius Aristidesgave a famous speech in Rome in praise of the Roman Empire and the rule of the Antonines.
-The Greeks appreciated the emperor’s policy on the judiciary and supporting Hellenic education.
+In 143 CE rhetor, Elius Aristides gave a famous speech in Rome in praise of the Roman Empire and the rule of the Antonines.
+The Greeks appreciated the emperor’s policy on the judiciary and supported Hellenic education.
 In 145 CE, the plot against the emperor by Cornelius Priscianus and Atilius Titianuswas discovered and terminated.
 Sources say that following the conviction of the direct guilty, the emperor forbade any further investigation into the alleged attempt to overthrow legal authority.
 In 148 CE, the 900th anniversary of the founding of Rome was celebrated in a grand manner.

-During the reign of Antoninus Pius there was a philosopher and religious leader active in Greece and Asia Minor, described by Lucian of Samosat, Proteus Peregrinos.
+During the reign of Antoninus Pius, there was a philosopher and religious leader active in Greece and Asia Minor, described by Lucian of Samosata, Proteus Peregrinos.
 Probably at this time in Abonuteichos in Asia Minor the cult of Glykon started by Alexander of Abunoteichos began to develop.
 Most likely, during the reign of Antoninus, the bishop of Smyrna, St. Polycarp.
 Saint Justin the Martyr addressed one of his Apologies to the Emperor.
-The activity of Marcjon of Synopa, a Christian religious leader and founder of the faction known as marcionism, also dates back to the forties of the 2nd century.
+The activity of Marcio of Synopa, a Christian religious leader and founder of the faction known as Marcionism, also dates back to the forties of the 2nd century.
 Cults and religions promising immortality and salvation spread to meet the religious needs of the individual. the cult of Isis and Christianity developed.
 Toward Christians, Antoninus Pius consistently continued the line of Hadrian’s religious policy.
 Only denounced Christians faced the death penalty.

 Antoninus Pius’ economic policy was marked by far-reaching savings in state spending.
 In cities plagued by financial troubles, he sometimes placed special officials called curatores rei publicae for short periods to deal with economic problems.
 He established the institution of ratio privata to cover the expenses of the emperor and his family.
 He left his successors a large surplus in the treasury.
 His rule is often regarded as the pinnacle of the development and prosperity of the Roman Empire in almost all areas.
 The economy of the Roman state, based on agriculture, crafts and trade reached its peak of development.
 The richer upper classes of the Empire raised their status and emphasized wealth by funding stately buildings in cities throughout the Empire.
 During the reign of Antoninus Pius, the greatest astronomer and geographer of antiquity, Claudius Ptolemy of Alexandria, was active.
 About 140 CE he wrote his most important work: Mathematike Syntaxis, in which he formulated the main theses of geocentric astronomy.
 The 50s of the 2nd century CE also saw the beginnings of the doctor and scientist Galen of Pergamon, who began his career as a doctor of gladiators.
 In the field of literature, the activity of Apuleius of Madaura, the author of the novel “Metamorphoses”, was marked.